django/deps/draft/0010-new-governance.rst

-For features which qualify as a Minor Change, proposers SHALL use the code.djangoproject.com bug tracker and/or the django-developers list to make their proposal, and discussion SHALL occur in those venues, or in such other venue as the Technical Board may direct, provided that the venue of discussion is generally open to interested memebrs of the public.
+For features which qualify as a Minor Change, proposers SHALL use the code.djangoproject.com bug tracker and/or the django-developers list or the Django Forum to make their proposal, and discussion SHALL occur in those venues, or in such other venue as the Technical Board may direct, provided that the venue of discussion is generally open to interested memebrs of the public.

-For features which qualify as a Major Change, proposers SHALL use the DEP process, with discussion taking place on the django-developers mailing list, or in such other venue as the Technical Board may direct, provided that the venue of discussion is generally open to interested members of the public.
+For features which qualify as a Major Change, proposers SHALL use the DEP process, with discussion taking place on the django-developers mailing list, the Django Forum, or in such other venue as the Technical Board may direct, provided that the venue of discussion is generally open to interested members of the public.

-No later than one week after the feature freeze of an upcoming Feature Release of Django, the Technical Board SHALL issue a public call, on the django-developers mailing list, for proposals of features to be implemented in the next Feature Release following the one which has just undergone feature freeze.
+No later than one week after the feature freeze of an upcoming Feature Release of Django, the Technical Board SHALL issue a public call, on the django-developers mailing list and the Django Forum, for proposals of features to be implemented in the next Feature Release following the one which has just undergone feature freeze.
 The Technical Board SHALL ensure that such proposals are archived in a venue generally open to interested members of the public.
 The Technical Board also MAY issue such a call for proposals more frequently if the Technical Board so chooses.

 The Technical Board SHALL have the right to veto, via its voting process, any proposed change to Django.